our clinicians

 Couples therapy

-• I started practicing marriage and family therapy in 2020.
+I started practicing marriage and family therapy in 2020.
 My journey to becoming an LMFT included 5 years as a social worker helping adults with serious mental health issues, often in crisis settings.
 While working in early childhood education, I obtained a Child Development Associate, which enhances my work with children and families.
-I am currently training in EMDR and have extensive training in DBT, which is helpful with intensely troubled individuals and teens.
-Areas I have additional training include: emotionally focused therapy, Gottman Couples therapy, and play therapy.
+I have extensive training in DBT.
+Areas I have additional training include: EMDR, emotionally focused therapy, Gottman Couples therapy, and play therapy.

 education